FilipusDev/iacarus/README.md

 Then, `cd iacarus`.

 Once there, let's run a good `make`!
-This will pops a very nice message:
+This will pop up a very nice message:

 ```sh
 iacarus main ❯ make